thomas-touhey/cahute/docs/headers/cahute/link.rst

     .. c:macro:: CAHUTE_USB_NOCHECK

+        If this flag is provided:

+        * If :c:macro:`CAHUTE_USB_RECEIVER` is provided, the initial handshake is no longer required from the sender or active side, albeit still accepted.
-        If this flag is provided, the initial handshake will not be done when the link is established on the underlying medium.
+        * Otherwise, the initial handshake will not be done when the link is established on the underlying medium.

         This flag is mostly useful when resuming a connection initiated by another process, or when the passive process does not require or implement the initial handshake.

-        It is only effective when using protocol 7.00.
+        It is only effective when using Protocol 7.00.
         See :ref:`protocol-seven` for more information.

     .. c:macro:: CAHUTE_USB_NODISC

-        If this flag is provided, command :ref:`seven-command-01` is not issued once the link is established to get the device information.
+        If this flag is provided, and :c:macro:`CAHUTE_USB_RECEIVER` is **not** provided, command :ref:`seven-command-01` is not issued once the link is established to get the device information.

         This flag is mostly useful when dealing with bootcode or custom link implementations that may not have implemented this command.